weston-osborne/Ozzys-Pizza/README.md

 # technologies used (HTML CSS JS Bootstrap)

-# improvements; be able to make an order online, and items to a cart,
+# improvements; be able to make an order online, add items to a cart,